Merge Endpoints

 Design Smells

-API does not get to the POINT
+- API does not get to the POINT

-Cloud-native traits violated
+- Cloud-native traits violated

-One or more endpoints are not self-contained and autonomous, but depend on each other indirectly because they access one or more shared implementation resources (such as another system or a data store).
+- The same backend system and/or domain data is processed by multiple endpoints.
+The endpoints are not self-contained and autonomous, but depend on each other indirectly because they access one or more shared implementation resources (such as another system or a data store).
 Such “implementation spaghetti” violates several of the defining principles of service-oriented architectures and microservices, for instance independent deployability.

 Instructions

-1. Move all operations from the source endpoint to the target endpoint.
+- Move all operations from the source endpoint to the target endpoint.
 If an intermediate mapping/configuration from endpoints to classes/methods exists in the Web frameworks that are used to implement the API, adjust both the configuration and the code.1

-3. Depending on the chosen evolution strategy, implement a new stub to redirect clients to the new endpoint (in HTTP, this can be achieved with URL redirection and status code 301).
+- Depending on the chosen evolution strategy, implement a new stub to redirect clients to the new endpoint (in HTTP, this can be achieved with URL redirection and status code

-4. Update the API test cases.
+- Update the API test cases.
 Run them and compare the test results with those of the previous version to ensure that clients are served in the same way as before (both from a functional and from a non-functional point of view).

-7. Communicate these changes to the affected clients early and consistently.
+- Communicate these changes to the affected clients early and consistently.

 Target Solution Sketch (Evolution Outline)